IBM/maximo-labs/MkDocs/ocp_8.9/docs/logistics.md

 ### AppPoint license file

 **Business Partners:** Ensure you have a valid and renewed Partner Package with the IBM.
-Follow IBM [License Key Center](https://www.ibm.com/support/pages/ibm-support-licensing-start-page) and ensure you can log in to the License Key Center website.
+Follow IBM [License Key Center](https://www.ibm.com/support/pages/ibm-support-licensing-start-page) and ensure your Primary Resource Contact can log in to the License Key Center website.

 **IBMers:** Locate Intranet's w3Publisher site of ibm-license-key-mgmt and follow instructions to acquire access to [License Key Center](https://www.ibm.com/support/pages/ibm-support-licensing-start-page).